AldeIT/Ardify/README.md

 [![forthebadge](https://forthebadge.com/images/badges/open-source.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-## Introduzione
+## Introduction

-Ardify è un centro di controllo che interagisce con il proprio Player di Spotify mediante l’utilizzo di API ufficiali.
-Esso è composto da due schede comunicanti, un Arduino UNO e un ESP32 Thing Plus, con relative funzioni.
-Arduino si occupa dell’interazione con l’utente, dal quale riceve comandi tramite apposito telecomando ad infrarossi.
-Le possibili operazioni sono:
+Ardify is a control center that interacts with your Spotify Player using official APIs.
+It consists of two communicating boards, an Arduino UNO and an ESP32 Thing Plus, each with their respective functions.
+Arduino handles user interaction, receiving commands through an infrared remote control.
+The possible operations are:

-- Pause e Resume: permettono di fermare e far ripartire la riproduzione a proprio piacimento;
+- Pause and Resume: allow you to stop and resume playback at your convenience.
-- Skip: permette di saltare alla canzone successiva;
+- Skip: allows you to skip to the next song.
-- Previous: permette di tornare alla canzone precedente;
+- Previous: allows you to go back to the previous song.
-- Volume: modifica del volume a propria scelta.
+- Volume: allows you to adjust the volume to your liking.

-Inoltre, collegato all’Arduino, è presente uno schermo LCD 16x02 il quale mostra a video il titolo della canzone corrente e l’azione ricevuta.
-Tramite un opportuno collegamento, Arduino comunica alla seconda scheda alcune direttive per indicare quali azioni intraprendere.
+Additionally, connected to the Arduino, there is a 16x02 LCD screen that displays the current song title and the received action.
+Through a proper connection, Arduino communicates certain directives to the second board to indicate which actions to take.

-L’ESP32, una volta ricevute le informazioni, effettua le chiamate API corrispondenti.
-Contemporaneamente la scheda è connessa al cloud tramite ArduinoIOT, il quale ci permette di salvare e tenere aggiornate delle statistiche visionabili sulla piattaforma online.
-Le statistiche salvate sono:
+Once the ESP32 receives the information, it makes the corresponding API calls.
+At the same time, the board is connected to the cloud via ArduinoIOT, which allows us to save and keep updated statistics viewable on the online platform.
+The saved statistics include:

-- Storico Device Name: uno storico di tutti i dispositivi utilizzati;
+- Device Name History: a history of all used devices.
-- Contatore Skip: un contatore temporaneo per ogni sessione che conta le operazioni di ”Skip”;
+- Skip Counter: a temporary counter for each session that counts "Skip" operations.
-- Contatore Previous: un contatore temporaneo per ogni sessione che conta le operazioni di ”Previous”;
+- Previous Counter: a temporary counter for each session that counts "Previous" operations.
-- Volume: valore attuale del volume;
+- Volume: the current volume value.
-- Storico Volume: un grafico che mostra l’andamento del volume durante la sessione attuale;
+- Volume History: a graph showing the volume trend during the current session.

 ![photo_5872829231786999170_y](https://user-images.githubusercontent.com/94229712/231538541-2b12d819-f8f4-4592-9410-5ec3870fd698.jpg)

-## Componenti Utilizzati
+## Used Components

-- Arudino Uno
+- Arduino Uno
 - ESP32 Thing Plus
-- Schermo LCD 1602
+- 1602 LCD Screen
 - IR Receiver
 - IR Remote

-## Schema Collegamenti
+## Wiring Diagram

 ![fritz png](https://user-images.githubusercontent.com/94229712/231539592-a98317e5-cbc8-41c2-8e4b-5e56fb384330.png)

-## Cablaggio
+## Wiring

 LCD1602: